 Ministers must also know when to step down.
 Many pastors keep pastoring long past the time they should have retired.
 They do not want to give up their ministries.
 But when they past the "prime vision" of their ministries and enter into the "past vision", it is time for them to step aside and turn the ministry over to a younger man whom they can mentor.
 My former pastor served in his church for 55 years and he probably should have stepped down ten years earlier than he did.
 There were enough younger men in the church and associated with the church whom they could have called who were familiar with the ministry and the transition would have been seamless.
 (That church called a man from outside the ministry who was a complete disaster, but that is another story!)
 This pastor wound up simply preaching sermons he recycled from years past and had no new fresh messages or insights.
 It was a sad thing to notice.
 Blessed is the preacher who knows when it is time for him to step down and does it.
 But pride prevents us from doing this because we want to keep preaching and it may be all we know how to do and if we stepped down, we wouldn't know what to do with ourselves.
 We also fight this because it is an acknowledgement that we are growing old.
 John R. Rice and Bob Jones Sr were the same way.
 They wanted to keep having "city wide evangelistic crusades" when their time was long past and when they were in no physical or mental condition to continue them.
 It is hard to "retire" but even then, the preacher can move into a new ministry that he might be better suited to do.
-May God help me to realize when it is time for me to step down from my pastorate and may He help me not to be so stubborn, arrogant or proud to keep preaching and pastoring when I should be accepting the will of God and the reality of my situation and move onto a new ministry.
+May God help me to realize when it is time for me to step down from my pastorate and may He help me not to be so stubborn. arrogant or proud to keep preaching and pastoring when I should be accepting the will of God and the reality of my situation and move onto a new ministry.
+I've been in my current ministry for 26 1/2 years.
+I do not know how much longer God will keep me here.
+Until I die?
+I must be ready for either to move or to stay.